Lebanon:Operations of the Islamic Resistance on Sunday, July...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 8:45 a.m. the espionage equipment at the Al-Raheb Site with the appropriate weapons, scoring direct hits and destroying them.
+- The fighters of the Islamic Resistance targeted at 10:45 a.m. a deployment of “Israeli” enemy soldiers in the vicinity of the Hadab Yarin Site with rockets.

-- And in retaliation for the “Israeli” aggression and assassination in the Beqaa region, the Islamic Resistance fighters shelled the “Nimra” Base [one of the main bases in the northern region] west of “Tiberias” [Tabaraya] with dozens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 11:50 a.m. the Al-Baghdadi Site with rocket artillery, scoring direct hits.

-- And in retaliation for the “Israeli” aggression and assassination in the Beqaa region on Saturday, the Islamic Resistance fighters shelled the headquarters of the Air Control Unit at the “Meron” Base located at Al-Jarmaq Mountain with dozens of Katyusha rockets, scoring a direct hit and partially destroying its equipment and setting the base ablaze.

-- After monitoring and tracking the movement of the “Israeli” troops at the “Birket Risha” Site, the Islamic Resistance fighter targeted them with guided missiles upon their arrival at the designated killing point.
-The missiles hit the target directly, igniting a fire and resulting in casualties.

 {And victory comes only from Allah – the Almighty, All-Wise.}